Download or send

 Thought records are cognitive restructuring techniques which encourage balanced thinking.
 The Dysfunctional Thought Record is a style of thought record which encourages identification of any cognitive biases / cognitive errors which are operating.
-It can be useful to use this form in combination with the Unhelpful Thinking Styles information sheet – clients are encouraged to identify in which ways their specific cognitions are distorted.
-This thought record can also be used to identify characteristic ways in which an individual’s cognitive styles are distored.
+It can be useful to use this form in combination with the Cognitive Distortions – Unhelpful Thinking Styles (Extended) information sheet - clients are encouraged to identify in which ways their specific cognitions are distorted.
+This thought record can also be used to identify characteristic ways in which an individual's cognitive styles are distored.

 - Start by cueing the client's memory for the dysfunctional thought by directing them to think about where & when it occurred.
 Record this in the first and second columns ('date & time' and 'situation').